cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 |                                                              | ``location`` entity: "What are some names of locations in your home"                                                    |
 +--------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+

+In summary, we start out with an exploratory data generation process to collect varied examples of how the end user would interact with the app.
+We then cluster that data into different domains based on functionality.
+For example, the home assistant application has to control appliances in a smart home, check the weather and control a smart alarm, so we divide these functions into the following domains: greeting, smart_home, times_and_dates and weather.
+Once we establish a clear domain-intent-entity-role hierarchy for the application, the next steps are to do targeted labeled data generation for each component in the hierarchy.

 The training data for intent classification and entity recognition can be found in the ``domains`` directory, whereas the data for entity resolution is in the ``entities`` directory, both located at the root level of the blueprint folder.

 .. admonition:: Exercise